BookStackApp/website/content/blog/bookstack-release-v22-07.md

 - Bullet List - `Ctrl`+`P` (`Cmd`+`P` on Mac)
 - Numbered List - `Ctrl`+`O` (`Cmd`+`O` on Mac)

-The addition of these should provide less reason for needing to take your fingers off your keyboard and remain in the writing flow.
+The addition of these should provide less reason for needing to take your fingers off your keyboard and therefore remain in the writing flow.

 ### Tag-based CSS Customization